The Point

 0/5

-This film is a musical allegory and contains no sexual content or nudity.
+This animated film is highly appropriate for all ages, as it contains no sexual content or nudity.

 Violence & Gore